Taxation of international executives

 There is no formal procedure in place however, the tax authorities could request information for the immigration authorities.
 This is commonly seen during tax audit requests by the Chilean IRS.

-There could be a filing obligation in Chile after an assignee leaves the country.
-It will depend on the residence status and if the assignee maintains investments within the country (real estate, shares or interest could have generated income during the year of departure).
+There could be a filing obligation in Chile after an assignee leaves the country/jurisdiction.
+It will depend on the residence status and if the assignee maintains investments within the country/jurisdiction (real estate, shares or interest could have generated income during the year of departure).
 However, there is no specific exit tax return requirement in Chile.

-Futhermore, as some assignees will have the chance to obtain a refund of employment taxes paid during the year.
-As such, it is advisable to to maintain a Chilean bank account open until the year after departure or after all tax return obligations are met.
+Furthermore, as some assignees will have the chance to obtain a refund of employment taxes paid during the year.
+As such, it is advisable to maintain a Chilean bank account open until the year after departure or after all tax return obligations are met.

-Do the taxation authorities in Chile adopt the economic employer approach to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Chile adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Chile considering the adoption of this interpretation of economic employer in the future?

 The Chilean Tax Authorities have not established a clear defined position in this regard.
 OECD criteria might however, have to be taken into consideration.